 The secretary of the Joint Faculty Assembly is selected by Joint Faculty Senate Executive Committee.
-If the secretary is not a member of the faculty, then the September 2022 265 | P a g e secretary has no voting privileges.
+If the secretary is not a member of the faculty, then the secretary has no voting privileges.
 The responsibilities of the secretary are to take minutes at meetings of the Joint Faculty Assembly.